devfile/devworkspace-operator/docs/CONTRIBUTING.md

 # Contributing to Devworkspace-Operator

-Hello there! thank you for choosing to the contributing to devfile/devworkspace-operator.
+Hello there!
+Thank you for choosing to the contributing to devfile/devworkspace-operator.
 Navigate through the following to understand more about contributing here.

 - [Contributing to Devworkspace-Operator](#contributing-to-devworkspace-operator)
 - [Before You Get Started](#before-you-get-started)